 In the Korean War area, visitors can immerse themselves in a story line that reflects the emergence of the modern U.S. Air Force as the service experienced significant changes in roles, tactics and technology during the war.
 Visitors also can walk through the fuselage of a B-29 and, for a fee, can enjoy the interactive simulators, featuring aviation adventure rides.

-Missile Gallery Opened in 2004, this gallery presents the Air Force’s key role in strategic nuclear deterrence and temporarily houses elements of the space collection, which will eventually be moved to the new Space Gallery.
+Opened in 2004, this gallery presents the Air Force’s key role in strategic nuclear deterrence and temporarily houses elements of the space collection, which will eventually be moved to the Space Gallery.